-Turbidity measurements varied greatly over the sampling period (Figure 43).
-In total, 54 of 240 samples (23%) exceeded turbidity targets of 5.7 NTU during the sampling period.
+Turbidity measurements varied greatly over the sampling period (Figure 44).
+In total, 54 of 240 samples (23%) exceeded turbidity targets of 6.36 NTU during the sampling period.
 The highest conductivity level occurred during the November 2022 sampling period.
-The highest conductivity level occurred at Henderson Lake Ditch (Site 6) with a level of 1074 NTU.
-The lowest conductivity level occurred at North Branch Elkhart River downstream of Sylvan (Site 5) with a level of 0.1 NTU during the July 2022 sampling event.
+The highest turbidity level occurred at Henderson Lake Ditch (Site 6) with a level of 33.6 NTU.
+The lowest turbidity level occurred at North Branch Elkhart River downstream of Sylvan (Site 5) with a level of 0.1 NTU during the July 2022 sampling event.
 In total, 17 of 20 (85%) sites possessed turbidities in excess of water quality targets during the February 2022 sampling event.
 While there are no other discernable patterns at sites with exceedance levels, South Branch Elkhart River (Site 13) and Solomon Creek (Site 16) exceeded turbidity targets in 50% or more of collected samples.